A Limp in the Woods (Day 8)

 We made like a banana and scrambled.
 We did not thank the lads for their service.
 Children are like farts; you don’t mind them when they’re your own.
 They’re little whiffs of poop when they’re someone else’s.

 Jungle Juice kept north while Oscar shuttled Ruth and me to Hiawassee.
 Heeding a call to inaction, she and I checked into a classy hotel.
 Classy in that it had a roof that didn’t look to leak if the skies were to.
 We cleaned up and promptly did nothing.
 Slacktion!
 Oh to do jack squat and find it enough!
-Tomorrow Ruth was headed to a heated home, and I...back to the wet, wintry woods.
+Tomorrow we move only to eat.
+In the evening Ruth will head to a heated home, and I...back to the wet, wintry woods.
 Dark and damp, a place to camp.

 No comments: